 WWF Invasion Started With a Serious Superkick

 In 2001, WCW was losing financial stability.
 WWF, on the other hand, was excelling.
 In Panama City at WCWS last Monday Night Nitro, Vince McMahon himself announced that WWF had purchased WCW.
-It was later revealed that Vince McMahon did not buy WCW, Shane McMahon did.
-Lance Storm and several other WCW contracts were now in WWF’s hands.
+It was later revealed that Vince McMahon did not buy WCW; Shane McMahon did.
+As a result, lance Storm and several other WCW contracts were now in WWF’s hands.
 Lance Storm was the very first WCW invader in WWF.
 On Monday Night Raw Storm sent a message heard around the world with a superkick to Saturn.

 Very similar to Team Canada in WCW, Lance Storm created a group called The Un-Americans.
 This faction consisted of; Storm, Christian, and Test.
 The Un-Americans became WWE tag team Champions when Storm and Christian defeated the unlikely team of Edge and Hulk Hogan.
 The Un-Americans destroyed every team they faced until they lost the WWE Tag Team Championship to Kane and The Hurricane.
 After this match, the Un-Americans imploded, and each member went their separate ways.
 For Lance Storm, the tag titles became an obsession.
 He and William Regal became WWE tag team champions two more times.